flare-foundation/docs/include/fassets/setup-commandline.md

 * Command line terminal;
 * Code editor.

+!!! warning

+    If you are using Windows, it is strongly recommended to use [Windows Subsystem for Linux, version 2](https://docs.microsoft.com/en-us/windows/wsl/about) (WSL 2).

 ## Setting up the FAssets tools

 ### Clone and Setup the Tools Repository